Getting Started

 pkg> add RootIO

-Basic Methods in RootIO
+pkg> add ROOTBasic Methods in RootIO

 TTree(file, name, title, rowtype)

-must be a composite type.
+Creates a new RootIO TTree, an abstraction over the ROOT TTree, to store rows of the specified type. rowtype must be a composite type.
 Each field of the composite type will be stored in a dedicated branch named after the field name.

 Example: